SukhmanpreetKaurManes/My-learnings-from-Machine-Learning-with-Python-book/README.md

 # My-learnings-from-Machine-Learning-with-Python-book
-Machine Learning with Python is an amazing book written by Prateek Bhatia explaining  almost every fundamental of machine learning with proper guidance about how to implement the algorithms.
+Machine Learning with Python is an amazing book written by Prateek Bhatia explaining  almost every fundamental of machine learning with proper guidance about how to implement the algorithms.My aim of writing this documentation is that i and the reader can understand more clearly how machine learning algorithms work under the hood.I will try to say the most important things only.